stark-lang/stark/doc/stark-language-reference.md

 - `#heap` denotes a lifetime on the heap.
 - `#temp` denotes a lifetime on the temp heap.
 - `#this` denotes a lifetime of the parent declaration.
+- `#dynamic` used for the default value of a lifetime in a generic parameter, implies that if the lifetime of `#this` is a non `#stack` lifetime, it will be used, otherwise it will be the `#heap` lifetime.

 We will see in the [generic type parameterization](#generic-type-parameterization) how lifetime can be parameterized.